varun-patel/tutorials.ubuntu.com/tutorials/server/caching-proxy/caching-proxy.md

 ---

-# Install a caching proxy using squid
+# Install the Squid proxy and caching server

 ## Overview
 Duration: 2:00

-In this tutorial, we will go over how to install a caching proxy.
-Caching proxies are used to keep local caches of webpages so that there is a minimized wait time to access internet files.
-Caching proxies can be placed either on the router or separate from the router, in this tutorial, we will place it separate from the router as this is the most common use case.

-### What You'll Learn:

-* How to install squid
+In this tutorial, we will cover how to install the [Squid][squid] caching and proxy server.
+Caching proxies, like Squid, store local copies of web pages and steer new requests to these, speeding up load times and reducing the burden on your internet connection.

+### Learn how to:

-* How to configure squid
+* Install and configure Squid
-* How to connect to the proxy
+* Connect to the proxy from a client

-### What You'll Need
+### Requirements

-* A computer running Ubuntu 16.04 Xenial Xerus or above
+Alongside a computer running Ubuntu 16.04 (Xenial) or later, you will need the following:

-* Updated apt package lists (you can do this in terminal using `sudo apt-get update`)
+* An updated *apt* package list (you can do this in the terminal using `sudo apt-get update`)
 * A basic understanding of how proxies and caching proxies work
-* To be comfortable using terminal
+* Basic knowledge of the command line
 * A stable internet connection
 * Local Area Network (LAN)